Dragon-Wonder/Platformer-Map-Editor/README.md

-# Platformer Map Editor - ACHIEVED
+# Platformer Map Editor - ARCHIVED

 ## Status

-This project is achieved and will no longer be updated.
+This project is archive and will no longer be updated.
 The code has been merged into [Experimental-Platformer-Ai](https://github.com/GamerMan7799/Experimental-Platformer-AI), the program this one was built for, starting with version 6.0.0.

 ## Introduction